-What to look for when buying Essential Oils.
-Essential oils are immensely popular but it can be hard to know what to look for when you are buying them to ensure you are getting pure, quality, therapeutic essential oils.
+Essential oils are immensely popular.
+But it can be hard to know what to look for when you are buying essential oils to ensure you are getting pure, quality, therapeutic essential oils.

-This can apply whether you are buying from a bricks and mortar store or online.
+This can apply whether you are buying essential oils from a bricks and mortar store or online.
 In fact, online shopping can be harder as you can’t see or smell the oils!

 These are my top tips for buying essential oils –

-- Look for the words “pure essential oil” on the label or online lising.
+Look for the words “pure essential oil” on the label or online listing.

 If you see the words “fragrance oil”, “fragrant oil”, “perfume oil”, or even “aromatherapy oil” the chances are this is a synthetic product.
 Remember there is no legal definition of “aromatherapy” so anyone can use the term.

-Of course these dilutions do have their uses, (being diluted they are great to use as perfumes) but the fact they are diluted should be clearly stated.
-Some producers list these diluted oils along with other pure essential oils, so you can only know the difference if you look very closely at the label.
+Of course these dilutions do have their uses.
+Being diluted they are great to use on the skin as perfumes.
+But the fact they are diluted should be clearly stated.
+Some producers list these diluted oils along with other pure essential oils.
+So you can only know the difference if you look very closely at the label.

 Oils will react with plastic, so any fragrance sold in plastic will not be a pure essential oil.
 Clear glass will cause the oil to deteriorate due to exposure to light, so is not recommended.
 For the same reason, essential oils should be kept in a cool dark place to preserve them. ( A cupboard, drawer or wooden storage box are ideal.)

 These are vastly superior to bottles with eyedroppers.
 A dripolator will regulate the flow of essential oil and prevent spillage of the whole bottle even if the cap is off.
-However once an eyedropper cap is removed the top of the bottle is open and can easily spill.
+However once you remove an eyedropper cap the top of the bottle is open and the oil can easily spill.
 It is also more dangerous around children, should they ever get their hands on them.
-Another consideration that I discovered myself, is that some essential oils will react with the rubber on the eyedropper, causing it to deteriorate and contaminate your oil.
+Another consideration that I discovered myself, is that some essential oils will react with the rubber on the eyedropper.
+The oil can cause the rubber to deteriorate and will then contaminate your oil.